mVaibhavPrakash/Java-Learning/OOPS in java.md

     		import com.basicsstrong.oops.<theclassname>;

 L3-01:55 Can we declare a Top level Class private?

-    		Answer is no, A Class can be public or default.
+Answer is no, A Class can be public or defaul

-    		Inner class: Class defined in a class.
+Inner class: Class defined in a clas
 Inner classes can be declared as private or protected as they are the members of the class.
 -> Top level Class can not be private or protected.

 L3-03:10 Which access modifier is the least restrictive and which is the most restrictive?
 Least Restrictive Modifier: Public access modifier
 -> It is also known as Universal Access Modifier.

 Most Restrictive access modifier : private.

 L4-00:04 What are non-access modifiers in java?
     		1. Static :